Windows NT 3.5: Features

+Windows NT 3.5 added support for ATAPI CD-ROMs.
+It allegedly also includes support for ISA PnP, but it is not enabled by default.

+Editions

 Windows NT 3.5 comes in two editions: NT Workstation and NT Server.
 They respectively replace the NT and NT Advanced Server editions of Windows NT 3.1.
 The Workstation edition allows only 10 concurrent clients to access the file server and does not support Mac clients.

-Windows NT 3.5 includes integrated Winsock and TCP/IP support.
-(Its predecessor, Windows NT 3.1, only includes an incomplete implementation of TCP/IP based on the AT&T UNIX System V "STREAMS" API.)
-TCP/IP and IPX/SPX stacks in Windows NT 3.5 are rewritten.
-NetBIOS over TCP/IP (NetBT) support as a compatibility layer for TCP/IP was introduced as also the Microsoft DHCP and WINS clients and DHCP and WINS servers.